Form Designer

 Whenever you make changes on a form in the designer, those changes are saved immediately.
 A message next to the title of the form will provide the status of this by displaying either “Saving…” or “Saving complete.”

 To add controls to your form, drag the control from the palette to a location on the form.
-A green arrow will show which direction the control will be dropped.
+A green arrow will show which

 - The properties of the highlighted control appear in the lower left of the screen.
 The available properties vary from one type of control to